-A wide variety of liquids exist for this purpose, the most suitable being transformer oils and other specialty electrical cooling oils (such as 3M Novec, Dupont or Galden).
+A wide variety of liquids exist for this purpose, the most suitable being transformer oils and other specialty electrical cooling oils.
 Non-purpose oils, including cooking, motor and silicone oils, have been successfully used for cooling personal computers.

 Depending on the properties of the coolant, we can classify the Immersion Cooling techniques in:

 1. Single-Phase Immersion Cooling